NullBrunk/WebChat/README.md

 # Pages :

--index.php -> the index
+- index.php -> the index
--login.php -> page to login to an account, same page for admins and users -signup.php -> The page to create a basic user account with low privs -user.php -> the page of basic users
+- login.php -> page to login to an account, same page for admins and users
+- signup.php -> The page to create a basic user account with low privs
+- user.php -> the page of basic users
--panel.php -> when the 'isadmin' column is set to '1' in the DB, the user is not redirected to user.php but to panel.php with the session cookie isadmin on 1
+- panel.php -> when the 'isadmin' column is set to '1' in the DB, the user is not redirected to user.php but to panel.php with the session cookie isadmin on 1

 ## Notes

-There is 2 tables :
+There is 2 tables to create :
 ```sql
 CREATE TABLE `users`
 (